What Is a Liability? (Plus Types, Examples and FAQs)

 The lawsuit is likely to occur.

-A product warranty is another example of contingent liability because the issuing company can only estimate how many products will be returned.
-Companies issue warranties to customers but customers rarely collect on them.
-The business records an estimated amount as an increase (debit) to warranty expense and as an increase (credit) to contingent liabilities.
-At the end of the accounting period, the accounts are adjusted to reflect the true amount of honored warrantees.
+A product warranty is another example of contingent liability because the issuing company can only estimate how many returns there might be.
+Companies issue warranties to customers, but customers rarely collect on these agreements.
+The business records an estimated amount as a debit to warranty expense and as a credit to contingent liabilities.
+At the end of the accounting period, accountants adjust the books to reflect the true amount of honored warranties.

-Unearned revenue is an example of a current liability where services are owed instead of money.
+Unearned revenue is an example of a current liability that involves services instead of money.
 The revenue is an advance of funds contingent on the exchange of future goods or services.
-After the agreement is fulfilled, an offsetting entry is made and the liability is recognized as revenue.
+After fulfilling the agreement, accountants offset the entry and recognize the liability as revenue.
 Examples of unearned revenue are:

 Advanced retainer fees for legal services